 Santa Maria Valley AVA

-There are several varieties grown here–including Albariño, Pinot Gris, Riesling, Sauvignon Blanc, and Viognier–but the flagships are Chardonnay, Pinot Blanc, Pinot Noir, and Syrah.
+There are several varieties grown here—including Albariño, Pinot Gris, Riesling, Sauvignon Blanc, and Viognier—but the flagships are Chardonnay, Pinot Blanc, Pinot Noir, and Syrah.
 Chardonnays from this appellation can range from lean with crisp acidity to full-bodied with a floral tone.
 Noted for its slightly spicy and earthy characteristics, the Pinot Noir here can taste vastly different from the ones in Sta.
 Rita Hills.
-Overall, the wines from this AVA tend to have a nice acidic backbone, high drinkability, yet not shy on complexity.
+Overall, the wines from the Santa Maria Valley AVA tend to have a nice acidic backbone, high drinkability, yet not shy on complexity.

 Total Area: Around 98,000 acres in southern San Luis Obispo County and northern Santa Barbara County

 Planted Area: ~7,500 acres

 Notable Vineyards: Bien Nacido, Cambria, Foxen, Nielson, Sierra Madre, and Tepusquet

 Santa Ynez Valley AVA